 Connecting Genero to SQL Server

-Genero provides a database driver for use with Easysoft's SQL Server ODBC driver, and this enables you to create Genero programs that use SQL Server as their backend.
+Genero provides a database driver that's compatible with Easysoft's SQL Server ODBC driver, and this enables you to create Genero programs that use SQL Server as their back end.

 2. Install and license the SQL Server ODBC driver on the machine where Genero is or will be installed.

-For installation instructions, see the ODBC driver documentation.
+For installation instructions, refer to the SQL Server ODBC driver documentation.

 Note You need the unixODBC Driver Manager installed on your machine.
 The Easysoft distribution includes a version of the unixODBC Driver Manager that the Easysoft SQL Server ODBC driver has been tested with.
 The Easysoft driver setup program gives you the option to install unixODBC.